Classification of Carbohydrates in Chemistry

 (vi) Receptors on cell membranes:- The receptors on the cell membranes are the complexes of carbohydrates with certain proteins.
 The receptors are involved in molecular targeting or molecular recognition.

-(vii) Derivatives of Carbohydrates:- The derivatives of carbohydrates such as protein glycol heparin sulfate are involved in the attachment or adhesion of neurons to one adhesion of neurons to one another during the development of nervous system.
+(vii) Derivatives of Carbohydrates:- The derivatives of carbohydrates such as protein glycol heparin sulfate are involved in the attachment or adhesion of neurons to one another during the development of the nervous system.

-The are different types of carbohydrate which are involved in the heath and disease of living beings some of these are given as under.
+The are different types of carbohydrates that are involved in the health and disease of living beings some of these are given as under.

-Sucrose:- Sucrose is a disaccharides since long, it has been used as a sweetening agent and as a source of production of energy for living organism.
+Sucrose:- Sucrose has been a disaccharide for a long, it has been used as a sweetening agent and as a source of production of energy for living organisms.

-Negative health Affect:- Use of sucrose is the primary cause of tooth decay and obesity.
+Negative health Effects: The use of sucrose is the primary cause of tooth decay and obesity.

 Fundamentals of Genetics and Genomics